mdn/content/files/en-us/web/css/color_value/color/index.md

 When using relative color syntax inside a `color()` function, the browser converts the origin color into an equivalent color in the specified color space (if it is not already specified as such).
 The color is defined as three distinct color channel values plus an alpha channel value (`alpha`).
 These channel values are made available inside the function to be used when defining the output color channel values:

 - The three color channel values of the origin color are resolved to a `<number>`.
-Depending on the specified color space, these values will be one of the following:
+For predefined color spaces, depending on which is specified, these values will be one of the following:

   - `r`, `g`, and `b`: Color channel values for the RGB-based color spaces `srgb`, `srgb-linear`, `display-p3`, `a98-rgb`, `prophoto-rgb`, and `rec2020`.
   - `x`, `y`, and `z`: Color channel values for the CIE XYZ-based color spaces `xyz`, `xyz-d50`, and `xyz-d65`.